Richard Wagner: In exile: Switzerland (1849–1858)

 Wagner was to spend the next twelve years in exile from Germany.
 He had completed Lohengrin, the last of his middle-period operas, before the Dresden uprising, and now wrote desperately to his friend Franz Liszt to have it staged in his absence.
 Liszt conducted the premiere in Weimar in August 1850.

 Nevertheless, Wagner was in grim personal straits, isolated from the German musical world and without any regular income.
 In 1850, Julie, the wife of his friend Karl Ritter, began to pay him a small pension which she maintained until 1859.
 With help from her friend Jessie Laussot, this was to have been augmented to an annual sum of 3,000 thalers per year, but the plan was abandoned when Wagner began an affair with Mme.
 Laussot.
 Wagner even plotted an elopement with her in 1850, which her husband prevented.
 Meanwhile, Wagner's wife Minna, who had disliked the operas he had written after Rienzi, was falling into a deepening depression.
-Wagner fell victim to ill-health, according to Ernest Newman "largely a matter of overwrought nerves", which made it difficult for him to continue writing.
+Wagner fell victim to ill health, according to Ernest Newman "largely a matter of overwrought nerves", which made it difficult for him to continue writing.

 Wagner's primary published output during his first years in Zürich was a set of essays.
 In "The Artwork of the Future" (1849), he described a vision of opera as Gesamtkunstwerk (total work of art), in which music, song, dance, poetry, visual arts and stagecraft were unified.
 "Judaism in Music" (1850) was the first of Wagner's writings to feature antisemitic views.
-In this polemic Wagner argued, frequently using traditional antisemitic abuse, that Jews had no connection to the German spirit, and were thus capable of producing only shallow and artificial music.
-According to him, they composed music to achieve popularity and, thereby, financial success, as opposed to creating genuine works of art.
+In this polemic Wagner asserted—often with vulgar, abusive language—that Jews lived as "outsiders" amid European societies and were disconnected from the national spirit (Volksgeist) of these countries, thus capable of producing only shallow and artificial imitations of European art music, despite having achieved technical proficiency in its study.
+According to Wagner, Jews such as Meyerbeer commercialised music catered to the masses in order to achieve fame and financial success, rather than creating genuine works of art.